polkadot-fellows/RFCs/text/0074-stateful-multisig-pallet.md

 Pure proxy can achieve having a stored and determinstic multisig account from different users but it's unneeded complexity as a way around the limitations of the current multisig pallet.
 It doesn't also have the same fine grained control over the multisig account.

+Other points mentioned by @tbaut

+* pure proxies aren't (yet) a thing cross chain
+* the end user complexity is much much higher with pure proxies, also for new users smart contract multisig are widely known while pure proxies are obscure.
+* you can shoot yourself in the foot by deleting the proxy, and effectively loosing access to funds with pure proxies.

 ### Requirements

 Basic requirements for the Stateful Multisig are: